So you are thinking about a working holiday visa in Australia?

 Make sure to have a confirmed accommodation at least for the first couple of days or weeks.

-Sooner you book better price you might get as most of the time hostels tend to be the most popular and get booked up fast.
+Sooner you book the better price you might get as most of the time hostels tend to be the most popular and get booked up fast.

 Keep in mind that you will also be asked to fill in immigration card at the border with your Australian accommodation address.